ucsb-cs148-s21/1pm-t1-rec-center/docs/DEPLOY.md

 yarn start
 ```
 You should be able to see the app now.

+## Global Deployment
+- Upload code to new github repo.
+- Use Heroku to deploy that new github repo.

 ### Deployment Instruction Video
 - Click on the following link to go the deployment instruction video